SystemFw/blog/content/staging/paxos-failures.md

 So to tolerate 4 failures, we'd have 5 storage servers, and the writer would write to all 5 before returning success.
 But now we have an
-issue: if even just one storage server crashes, then no write would even complete, as it would never be able to write to 5 storage servers!
+issue: if even just one storage server explodes, then no write would even complete, as it would never be able to write to 5 storage servers!

-You might be thinking that if one server has crashed, then writing to 4 and returning success is fine since that server will never come back, but remember that in the asynchronous model with we cannot reliably distinguish crashes from message loss or delay.
+You might be thinking that if one server has exploded, then writing to 4 and returning success is fine since that server will never come back, but remember that in the asynchronous model with we cannot reliably distinguish explosions from message loss or delay.

-So what might happen is that we get 4 replies, we wait however long for the 5th reply and don't get it, even after a few retries, and then finally assume the 5th server has crashed and return success anyway.
+So what might happen is that we get 4 replies, we wait however long for the 5th reply and don't get it, even after a few retries, and then finally assume the 5th server has exploded and return success anyway.
-But actually, we just had a network partition and the 5th storage server is still running, and this breaks the rules: imagine the 4 servers we wrote to all crash, which is allowed since `f = 4` in our example, then a reader goes to the 5th server, which doesn't have the write, and reads `null`, which breaks the rules since the WOR is not allowed to return `null` after a write has succeeded.
+But actually, we just had a network partition and the 5th storage server is still running, and this breaks the rules: imagine the 4 servers we wrote to all exploded, which is allowed since `f = 4` in our example, then a reader goes to the 5th server, which doesn't have the write, and reads `null`, which breaks the rules since the WOR is not allowed to return `null` after a write has succeeded.